Julie Fleeting: Early and personal life

-Fleeting's father is ex-professional player and current Scottish Football Association Director of Football Development Jim Fleeting.
+Fleeting's father is former professional player and Scottish Football Association Director of Football Development Jim Fleeting.
 Former Kilmarnock owner Bobby Fleeting is her uncle.
 She also has a brother named Barry who played football at Junior level.

 Fleeting attended St Winning's Primary School in Kilwinning, Ayrshire for her primary education and St Michael's Academy in Kilwinning, Ayrshire for her secondary education.
 While still at school, Fleeting showed talent in basketball (she played for Cunninghame Basketball Club and represented her country in the sport) and field hockey (she played for Eglinton Ladies Hockey Club and had a trial for the national side) as well as football.

 A teacher by profession, she has taught Physical Education in St Michael's Academy in Kilwinning in North Ayrshire; St Matthew's Academy in Saltcoats, North Ayrshire; Charleston Academy, Inverness and—since 2008—Auchenharvie Academy in Stevenston, North Ayrshire.
 Fleeting married goalkeeper Colin Stewart in June 2005.
 They became a couple when Fleeting was playing for Ayr United and Stewart was coming through the youth ranks at Kilmarnock, having met through Jim Fleeting's friendship with Colin's father Jim Stewart.
 The wedding at St Mary's Church in Irvine was attended by Scottish football notables including Tommy Burns, Jim Leighton and Ian Durrant.
 Fleeting, known to teammates as Fleets, retained her maiden name for football purposes.
 On 23 December 2008, Fleeting announced she was pregnant with her first child and ruled herself out of participation in the remainder of the football season.
-She gave birth to a daughter, Ella, on 27 July 2009.
-In February 2012 it was reported that Fleeting and husband Colin were expecting their second child.
-Sophia Jane, a girl weighing 7lbs 3ozs arrived at 11:03pm on 28 April 2012.
-Fleeting had a third child, Matilda was born in 2017.
+She gave birth to a daughter on 27 July 2009.
+In February 2012, it was reported that Fleeting and husband Colin were expecting their second child.
+The girl was born on 28 April 2012.
+Fleeting had a third child, born in 2017.

 In 2007, Fleeting was named as Scotland's Sports Personality of the Year.
 She was appointed Member of the Order of the British Empire (MBE) in the 2008 Birthday Honours, collecting the medal in November of that year in a Buckingham Palace ceremony hosted by Prince Charles.
 In June 2009, Fleeting was inducted into the University of Edinburgh's Sports Hall of Fame alongside Graeme Randall, Gregor Townsend and Chris Hoy.
 In 2011, Fleeting became an ambassador of Street Soccer for women's football in 2011.